The group identification problem for $p$-groups of small order: Group identification for the groups of order

-We first apply a variation of the conjugacy class clustering of Section \ref{id28}.
-Note that we have determined the conjugacy classes of $G$ for Step (4) in the decision tree; denote these by $C_1, \ldots, C_l$.
+{\bf Conjugacy classes and power-maps.} We first apply a variation of the conjugacy class clustering of Section \ref{id28}.
+Note that we have determined the conjugacy classes of $G$ for Step (3) in the decision tree; denote these by $C_1, \ldots, C_k$.